argonne-lcf/user-guides/docs/aurora/data-science/frameworks/pytorch.md

 module use /soft/modulefiles/
 module load frameworks/2023.12.15.001
 ```
-Then you can load PyTorch as usual, the following is an output from the
+Then you can `import` PyTorch as usual, the following is an output from the
 `frameworks/2023.12.15.001` module

 ```